Wilhansen/PHOBDDIP/doc.md

 #### [`2`] Ping
 Response message: Ack

+Notes:

-Note that although this uses a message ID, this is not re-sent in case of failure.
+* Although this uses a message ID, this is not re-sent in case of failure.
+* The sender may pad the packet with more bytes than the actual size of the ping data (but the `payload_size` must be kept to the size of the actual payload) in order to discover the actual MTU.
+It is recommended to do this only when the need to send more than 576 bytes of data arises.

 ```protobuf
 message Ping {
 	uint32 message_id = 1;